Release Process

 git push origin v1.2.4

-The release.yaml workflow will automatically start when the tag is pushed.
+Two workflows trigger automatically when the tag is pushed.

-- GitHub → Actions → "Build/Release Electron App"
+release.yaml (GitHub → Actions → "Build/Release Electron App"):

-macos-latest→ builds macOS.dmgand.zipubuntu-latest→ builds Linux.AppImage,.deb, and.rpmwindows-latest→ builds Windows.exe(NSIS installer)
+macos-latest→ builds macOS.dmgand.zipubuntu-latest→ builds Linux.AppImage,.deb, and.rpmwindows-latest→ builds Windows NSIS installers (x64 + arm64, separate.exefiles)

 Once the workflow completes: